 In many cases, this can improve vision and reduce glare, but if the tint is too dark, your vision will worsen and leave you open to injury and prosecution.

-How do I know if my sunglasses are okay for driving?
+How do I know if mine are legal for driving?

 Fixed-tint sunglasses sold in the UK must come with a filter category number — this will rate the lenses from 0-4.
 It’s this rating that will decide if the glasses are safe and legal to use while driving.

-What are sunglasses categories and what do they mean?
+What are categories for sunglasses and what do they mean?

 Filter code | Light transmission | Driving |